 When architect and designer Emily Farnham and her husband, writer-director Jeremy Konner, started house hunting in Los Angeles, their only criteria was that the property be a good old-fashioned ﬁxer-upper.
 After years working for large ﬁrms on ventures like the Jeremy Hotel, Los Angeles Federal Courthouse, and civic buildings and campuses, Farnham was ready to launch her own practice—and the home they were looking for would be her ﬁrst project.

 “I always honor the context of an existing place.
-I don’t try to dress it up as something it’s not,” says Farnham, who recently collaborated with Sarah Sherman Samuel for actress Mandy Moore’s major mid-century undertaking in Pasadena.
-“But when we gutted our house and saw it all as one giant room, I have to admit it was tempting to leave things open,” she notes.
+I don’t try to dress it up as something it’s not,” says Farnham, who has collaborated with Sarah Sherman Samuel for actor Mandy Moore’s major mid-century undertaking in Pasadena and recently completed Salad for President founder Julia Sherman’s home nearby.
+“But when we gutted our house and saw it all as one giant room, I have to admit it was tempting to leave things open,” Farnham notes.
 “That’s a trend you see a lot, but it’s not always right for the space.”

 The next challenge: While the home had loads of charm, it had zero storage.
 “I have tons of books on design, and Jeremy has lots on comedy and history, so we knew we’d need a large library,” says Farnham.